keeeeenw/AssassinServerAPI/README.md

 # AssassinServerAPI

 Provides cloud support for the [Assassin's Game](http://en.wikipedia.org/wiki/Assassin_(game)).
 Helps players keep track of the progress of the game.
+Here is the link to the [client repo](https://github.com/snaden/assassinsFrontend).

 ## Architecture